Ftalxx/Quantum_Guitar/README.md

 The pattern is mathematically precise:
 > A vibrating string of length *L* fixed at both ends has natural modes where standing waves form at **L/n**, producing frequencies **fₙ = n·f₁**, where n = 1, 2, 3...

-In short: a string is chaotic at the micro level—but when it resonates, order emerges.
+In short: a string is chaotic at the micro level but when it resonates, order emerges.

 ---